Showing posts with label HECAS. Show all posts

 The final acceptance list for students to enrol at the universities (including the PNG Govt's scholarship details) should/will come out a few weeks before the academic year starts.

-If you are someone with a special circumstance (non-school leaver, school leaver, self-sponsored, etc ) and needed more time to prepare; make sure you mitigate the risks in good time before the academic year starts.
+If you are someone with a special circumstance (non-school leaver, school leaver, self-sponsored, etc ) and need more time to prepare; make sure you mitigate the risks in good time before the academic year starts.

-DHERST Acceptance list 2023 Key Points
+DHERST Acceptance List 2024: Key Points

 • (1) Your personal details contained within your application has been forwarded to the Higher Education Institution which has selected you.